 - As you can guess from its name, the Sequence diagram shows the order in which interactions take place.
 The diagram is used to depict the interaction between several objects in a system.

-- Sequence Diagrams are used mostly by software developers to note-down and understand the requirements of new and pre-existing systems.
+- Sequence Diagrams are used mostly by software developers to note down and understand the requirements of new and pre-existing systems.
 Many Businessmen also use these diagrams to understand and establish systems too.

 Symbol and Components of a UML Sequence Diagram

 UML Sequence Diagrams are designed so that they can depict a timeline.
-On the top, you can see the beginning and then the diagram flow descends downwards to mark the sequence of all interactions in the system.
+On the top, you can see the beginning, and then the diagram flow descends downwards to mark the sequence of all interactions in the system.
 These interactions and objects have some symbols and notations that are used to standardize UML Structure Diagrams.

 Lifelines in a UML Structure diagram are used to represent each instance in interaction.

-Actor is used in UML to specify a role that is either played by a user or any system that is going to interact with the objects of the system.
+An actor is used in UML to specify a role that is either played by a user or any system that is going to interact with the objects of the system.